niuware/instpector/README.md

 # Instpector

-Simple Instagram web API library written in Python 3.
-Just login with your web user and password and start using.
+A simple Instagram's web API library written in Python.
+Login with your web user and password and you are ready to go.
 No selenium or webdriver required.

 # Installation